jupi421/colbuilder/docs/configuration.md

 **Notes**:
 - The `species` parameter is used to select the appropriate sequence and crosslink information.
-- Rat collagen (rattus_norvegicus) is used as the default template for all species.
+- Rat collagen (rattus_norvegicus) is used as the default structural template for all species.

 ## Sequence Generation Parameters